phibkro/drinks/README.md

 We use shadcn/ui components as our base and build on top of the sensible defaults it provides.

-### Zustand
+### Apollo Local State Management

-Zustand is our choice of state management library.
+For state management we use Apollo Local State Management.
-It is a simple and lightweight library that provides us with uncomplicated global state management.
+It is a simple and effective way to manage state in our application.
-A choice like Redux would be overkill for our use case.
+It is also a good choice as we are already using Apollo for our GraphQL server and client.

 ### React Router